DePLOI: Applying NL2SQL to Synthesize and Audit Database Access Control: Access Control Auditing

+Given an access control implementation (sequence of queries) $Q$ and a policy expressed using IBAC-DB abstraction $M_1$, we must audit the implementation for compliance with the policy.
+That is, we must check that every query $q_i \in Q$ defines privileges intended by the policy.
+To achieve this, we first use a string parsing procedure that accounts for the interdependencies among queries to reorganize $Q$ into an IBAC-DB abstraction $M_2$ whose elements consist of SQL instead of NL (e.g., the SQL statement, "GRANT SELECT ON customer TO sales\_manager" becomes a cell in a NLACM whose row represents privileges for sales\_manager, whose column represents the customer table, and whose cell indicates that SELECT privileges are granted for a sales\_manager on the customer table).

-Given 2 ENLACMs $M_1$ and $M_2$, where $M_1$ contains the NL policy, and $M_2$ contains the SQL implementation, the goal of differencing is to ensure (i) that $M_2$ does not contain privileges not described in $M_1$, and (ii) that $M_1$ and $M_2$ contain the same role inheritance relationships.
+Then, given $M_1$ and $M_2$, auditing solves the following problem: given 2 IBAC-DB abstractions $M_1$ and $M_2$, where $M_1$ contains the NL policy, and $M_2$ contains the SQL implementation, the goal of differencing is to ensure (i) that $M_2$ does not contain privileges not described in $M_1$, and/or (ii) that $M_1$ and $M_2$ contain the same role inheritance relationships.
 Therefore, the differencing procedure returns: (i) roles and views in $M_2$ not in $M_1$, (ii) privileges in $M_2$ that are more permissive than $M_1$, (iii) role-child pairs in $M_1$ but not in $M_2$ (iv) role-child pairs in $M_2$, but not in $M_1$.

 \textbf{Notation.} Given NLACM $M_i$, let $R_i$ and $V_i$ be the set of roles and views of $M_i$ respectively, and let $C_i$ be the set of role-child relationships.
 We classify the roles/views of each of $M_1$ and $M_2$ as NL or SQL based on whether the text contains SQL keywords or not.
 Let $R_{iD}, R_{iN} \subset R_i$ be the roles of $R_i$ containing SQL and the roles of $R_i$ only in NL, respectively.
 We define view sets $V_{iD}$ and $V_{iN}$ and child sets $C_{iD}$ and $C_{iN}$ similarly.